 Good content bumps up sales

-More importantly, Sensata can also show that freshly loaded content, if done properly, leads to sales increases.
+More important, Sensata can also show that freshly loaded content, if done properly, leads to sales increases.

 “Once we know content is live, we watch sales trends,” Thomas says.
 “We know from subsets of data that whoever loads content fast sees a bump in sales.”